Snowy Owl

 Where do snowy owls live?

-Snowy owls breed on the open Arctic tundra across North America, Europe, and Asia.
-In winter, some travel far south into open fields, marshes, and coastlines in search of food.
+Snowy owls breed on the open Arctic tundra of North America, Greenland, and northern Eurasia.
+In winter many move south into open country such as fields, coastlines, and airfields, occasionally appearing far south in large numbers during irruption years.

 Are snowy owls endangered?